trade-tariff/rules-of-origin-builder-uk/README.md

 `python3 process.py "Turkey PSR.docx"`
 `python3 process.py "Japan PSR.docx"`

-The remainder are in an old-style 3- or 4-column format, which requires significantly different processing
+The remainder are in an old-style 3- or 4-column format, which requires significantly different processing.